Jet cone radius dependence of $R_{AA}$ and $v_2$ at PbPb 5.02 TeV from JEWEL+$\rm T_RENTo$+v-USPhydro: Introduction

-\mysection{Introduction} Two key signatures of the quark-gluon plasma (QGP), energy loss and collective flow, have been shown to be intertwined in recent years due to the sensitivity of all charged single particle high $p_T$ azimuthal anisotropies, $v_n$, \cite{Wang:2000fq,Gyulassy:2000gk,Shuryak:2001me} to event-by-event fluctuations \cite{Noronha-Hostler:2016eow,Betz:2016ayq,Andres:2019eus}.
+Two key signatures of the Quark-Gluon Plasma (QGP), energy loss and collective flow, have been shown to be intertwined in recent years due to the sensitivity of all charged single particle high $p_T$ azimuthal anisotropies, $v_n$, \cite{Wang:2000fq,Gyulassy:2000gk,Shuryak:2001me} to event-by-event fluctuations \cite{Noronha-Hostler:2016eow,Betz:2016ayq,Andres:2019eus}.
 The smoking gun signature has been a finite value of $v_3$ at $p_T>10$ GeV from \cite{ATLAS:2014qxy,ALICE:2016ccg,CMS:2017xgk,ATLAS:2018ezv,ALICE:2018rtz,ALICE:2018yph} that is only possible through event-by-event fluctuations of the initial conditions \cite{Alver:2010gr,Noronha-Hostler:2016eow,Betz:2016ayq}.
-However, it is not yet clear how these event-by-event fluctuations play a role in jet measurements.
-In this context, recent works \cite{Chen:2017zte,Cao:2020wlm,Zhao:2021vmu,He:2015pra} have begun to explore the dynamics of jets and event-by-event hydrodynamic backgrounds.
-Furthermore, new approaches that couple the jet to the medium are now available \cite{Sadofyev:2021ohn,Antiporda:2021hpk}, which will play an important role in future studies of this topic.
+However, the impact of these fluctuations on jet measurements remains an emerging and promising field of study, as recent works \cite{Chen:2017zte,Cao:2020wlm,Zhao:2021vmu,He:2015pra,JETSCAPE:2020mzn} have begun to explore the dynamics of jets and event-by-event hydrodynamic backgrounds, improving the description of LHC and RHIC jet data, and new approaches to the jet-medium coupling are now available \cite{Sadofyev:2021ohn,Antiporda:2021hpk}.

-Of particular interest has been the sensitivity of jet measurements on the jet cone radius $R$ \cite{Chien:2015hda,Tachibana:2017syd,Hulcher:2017cpt}, which is a distance parameter of the jet definition required to compare theory and experiment.
-Intuitively, one would anticipate that measurements with a larger $R$ value display stronger medium sensitivity whereas, at small $R$, one is only sensitive to the core of a jet and, therefore, would not be nearly as sensitive to medium effects.
-Thus, studying the dependence of jet measurements with $R$ is of direct phenomenological interest, which could have important implications for understanding the interactions between the jets and the medium.
+The interplay between jet and hydrodynamic evolution can be further explored by the sensitivity of jet measurements to the jet cone radius $R$ \cite{Tachibana:2017syd,Hulcher:2017cpt,Pablos:2019ngg}, i.e. the anti-$k_T$ jet resolution parameter \cite{Cacciari:2008gp}, since jet distributions are expected to be more affected by the medium response mechanism for increasing $R$ (a clear trend of model-to-data comparisons in \cite{CMS:2021vui,ALICE:2023waz}).
+Nevertheless, other phenomena, such as color coherence \cite{Casalderrey-Solana:2012evi,Casalderrey-Solana:2011ule,Mehtar-Tani:2011hma,Barata:2021byj} and partonic mass effects \cite{Dokshitzer:2001zm,ALICE:2021aqk,ATLAS:2022agz,Wang:2024yag}, are also crucial to the understanding of the complex $R$-dependence.
+Therefore, a wide $R$ analysis that includes small and large jets is of direct phenomenological interest for understanding the partonic evolution within the QGP.